bingb0t5/im-in/PROJECT_ARCHITECTURE.md

 ### `Calendar.tsx`

+- serves `/explore` as the canonical public browse page, with `/calendar` redirected here
 - fetches future `events` where `is_public = true`
 - only shows items where `public_discovery_enabled = true`
 - supports search via query param